DIGESTIVE SYSTEM AND FUNCTIONS At the end of this article, students should be able to:

 Biting and chewing mechanism, e.g. grasshopper or cockroach:

 i.
-Labrum or upper lip: the grasshopper has labrum or upper lip which prevents the food from falling off the mouth.
+Labrum or upper lip: the grasshopper has a labrum or upper lip which prevents the food from falling off the mouth.

 iii.
 Maxillae: the grasshopper also has a pair of maxillae which is also a biting blade.
 This breaks down the food which the mandible has chewed into smaller particles.